 Getting a PO Box is a pretty simple process.
-You can sign up for your PO Box in person at your local post office or reserve a PO Box, but before you grab your PO Box learn the tips and trick on how to get a PO Box without hassle in 3 easy steps.
+You can sign up for your PO Box in person at your local post office, or reserve a PO Box online in advance, depending on availability.
+Before you do, it helps to understand the process so you can get set up without unnecessary delays.

 First, you need to decide where you want your PO Box to be located and how big you want your mailbox to be based on your expected monthly mail deliveries.